Inclusive language: Socioeconomic status

-Note: The inclusive language analysis is in beta
+Note: The inclusive language analysis is opt-in

 The inclusive language analysis is opt-in, so it won’t be activated by default.
 You can use it if you want to write inclusive content for your audience.
 You can activate it by going to Yoast SEO > General > Features and toggling the inclusive language analysis switch.
 The SEO and readability analyses won’t change if you choose not to use this new feature.
 Would you like to share feedback about the inclusive language analysis?
 Let us know what you think!